londelec/leandcxmlman/source/sections/IEC61850cl/AITable.rst

      :val:      xxxx.1xxx
      :desc:     **Substitute** timetag with local time when event is received from IED

+   * :attr:     Bit 6
+     :val:      x0xx.xxxx
+     :desc:     Include this AI in **persistent** dynamic dataset.
+		IED retains persistent dynamically created datasets if communication to IEC61850 client is lost until IED is restarted/powered off.

+   * :(attr):
+     :val:      x1xx.xxxx
+     :desc:     Include this AI in **non-persistent** dynamic dataset.
+		IED automatically deletes non-persistent dynamically created datasets when communication to IEC61850 client is lost.
+		This option only applies if IED supports dynamic dataset creation.

    * :attr:     Bit 7
      :val:      0xxx.xxxx
      :desc:     AI is **enabled** and will be processed when received